scorpido74/azure-docs.nl-nl/articles/container-registry/container-registry-tutorial-multistep-task.md

 ## <a name="next-steps"></a>Volgende stappen

-In deze zelf studie hebt u geleerd hoe u multi-step-taken op basis van meerdere containers kunt maken die automatisch worden geactiveerd wanneer u bron code doorvoert in een Git-opslag plaats.
-Zie de [ACR taken yaml-Naslag informatie](container-registry-tasks-reference-yaml.md)voor geavanceerde functies van taken met meerdere stappen, waaronder parallelle en afhankelijke uitvoering van stappen.
+In this tutorial, you learned how to create multi-step, multi-container-based tasks that automatically trigger when you commit source code to a Git repository.
+For advanced features of multi-step tasks, including parallel and dependent step execution, see the [ACR Tasks YAML reference](container-registry-tasks-reference-yaml.md).
 Ga verder naar de volgende zelfstudie voor informatie over het maken van taken die builds activeren wanneer de basisinstallatiekopie van de containerinstallatiekopie wordt bijgewerkt.

 > [!div class="nextstepaction"]
 > [Builds automatiseren op basis van installatiekopie-update](container-registry-tutorial-base-image-update.md)